Dav-dt/complexNumbersPython/README.md

 # Complex Numbers Class in Python

-A class that lets you manipulate complex numbers and even plotting them.
+A class that lets you manipulate numbers and even plotting them.

 ## Screenshots